 Spirit wear is NOT part of the Normal Uniform Attire for SHCS students.
 Spirit wear is a privilege and will be considered only an occasional option.
-Spirit wear may only be worn on Monday.
+Spirit wear may only be worn on Wednesday.

 - 1. SHCS Marathon t-shirt with uniform pants, jumper or skort. - 2.
-Spiritwear T-shirt or sweatshirt with uniform pants, jumper or skort. - 3.
-SHCS Flannel pants or sweatpants, in good condition, may be worn on non-uniform days.
+Spiritwear T-shirt or sweatshirt with uniform pants, jumper or skort.